twitchtv/retool/README.md

 tools.
 This really just calls `PATH=$PWD/_tools/bin:PATH go generate ./...`; if you want to do anything fancy, you can feel free to use that path too.

+## contributing to retool ##

+Any pull requests are extremely welcome!
+If you run into problems or have questions, please raise a github issue!

+Retool's tests are mostly integration tests.
+They require a working Go compiler, a working version of git, and network access.